1 in 3 women who have given birth experience some form of incontinence and 1 in 100 adults never achieve bladder control at night

 The pelvic floor is a layer of muscles that support the pelvic organs.
 These layers stretch like a hammock from the tailbone at the back to the pubic bone in the front.
 A women’s pelvic floor supports her bladder, womb (uterus) and bowel, and a man’s pelvic floor supports his bladder and bowel.

 Having strong pelvic floor and abdominal muscles gives you control over your bladder and bowel.
 A weakened pelvic floor leads to difficulty controlling the release or urine, bowel motions and wind.
 This is where pelvic floor physiotherapy can help.

 Having a strong pelvic floor musculature is particularly important in pregnant women as it will support the body to cope with the growing weight of the baby.
 Pelvic floor muscles are also important for sexual function in both men and women.
 In men, it is important for erectile function and ejaculation, in women it contributes to sexual sensation and arousal.

-Book an appointment with our women’s health physiotherapist Laura if you notice any of these changes occurring.
+Book an appointment with our Women’s Health Physio, Laura if you notice any of these changes occurring in.
 It is important to know that you don’t need to experience it alone and there are treatment options available.

 Alternatively if you would like to receive prescribed exercises from our Women’s Health Exercise Physiologist, Leigh-Anne, she can assist with exercises for the following: menopause, hysterectomy, postnatal depression, endometriosis, back pain, and more.
 Exercising post pregnancy is an important contribution to getting back on track, another thing Leigh-Anne is sure to assist with!

 To view a list of our Women’s Health services click HERE.